xuqi2024/openflexure-microscope/docs/printing.md

 **Do not print with supports**.
 The microscope has been designed to print without supports.
 Supports will damage the mechanism.

+**NOTE** - The microscope body has a custom brim included in the STL.
+This may require [custom print settings].

+[custom print settings]: smart_brim.md

 ## Testing your printer {pagestep}

 Now we will test whether your printer can print the bridges in the microscope.